EmaroLab/Miro_stereo_ROS/README.md

    - Also broadcast a static frame between the *stereo* frame and *miro_robot__miro_head__eyelid_lh* (as per the used stereo-processing package)
    - Re-publish the odometry message over : "/stereo/odom" topic.
 **NOTE**:
   1. **All republished topics are in "stereo" namespace.
-This is corresponding to the requirement of stereo_processing packages that need them in same namespace.
+This is corresponding to the requirement of stereo_processing packages that need them in same namespace.**
-  2. As we would see ahead, the stereo_processing package used assumes the point cloud produced to be relative to a frame at left eye camera, (X Right, Y Down, Z out).**
+  2. **As we would see ahead, the stereo_processing package used assumes the point cloud produced to be relative to a frame at left eye camera, (X Right, Y Down, Z out).**
+ > Run by :